How much is your car worth?

 The Mazda 6 Grand Touring/Signature’s standard 2.5 turbo 4-cylinder produces 22 more horsepower (250 vs. 228) and 52 lbs.-ft. more torque (310 vs. 258) than the Jetta GLI’s 2.0 turbo 4-cylinder.

-An engine control system that can shut down half of the engine’s cylinders helps improve the Mazda 6 (except Turbo)’s fuel efficiency.
+An engine control system that can shut down some of the engine’s cylinders helps improve the Mazda 6 (except Turbo)’s fuel efficiency.
 The Jetta GLI doesn’t offer a system that can shut down part of the engine.

 The Mazda 6 has 3.2 gallons more fuel capacity than the Jetta GLI (16.4 vs. 13.2 gallons), for longer range between fill-ups.